JohnBigeon/PinAr_Lidar/README.md

 ```
 python plot_2d_radar_vXXX.py
 ```
-Here, your LIDAR is gathering distance at every angles defined by the motor in theta direction and display it in real time.
+Here, your mapping system is gathering distance at every angles defined by the motor in theta direction and display it in real time.
 To **shutdown** your measure, hit **Ctrl+C** in your console.
 That will close the baud and let motors going to initial positions.

 ### 3D scanning
 In your python environment, use the command:
 ```
 python plot_3d_animation_vXX.py
 ```
-Here, your LIDAR is gathering distance at every angles defined by the motor in theta direction and phi direction, but save theses informations in a csv file.
+Here, your mapping system is gathering distance at every angles defined by the motor in theta direction and phi direction, but save theses informations in a csv file.
 Once you have finished the cartography or decided to cancel it (by Ctrl + C), the cartography is displayed on a matplotlib window and on a gif in your directory file.

 ### Well-known bugs
 #### Stepper motor is not actually moving correctly.